Are IQ Bars Healthy? A Nutritionist Coach’s Review

 The “Brain Nutrient” Pitch

-IQ Bars build their brand around six key brain-supportive ingredients: Lion’s Mane mushroom, MCTs, flavonoids, omega-3s, vitamin E, and choline.
-Each has some evidence linking it to cognitive support, but the exact dosages per bar are not disclosed—making it difficult to determine whether the amounts are clinically significant.
+IQ Bars are built around six brain-focused ingredients: Lion’s Mane mushroom, MCTs, flavonoids, omega-3s, vitamin E, and choline.
+Each of these has some research linking it to cognitive support, but the exact dosages per bar aren’t disclosed, which makes it hard to know if you’re getting clinically meaningful amounts.

-The science is still evolving, and while one bar won’t transform brain function, the inclusion of these nutrients does give IQ Bars a potential edge over standard protein bars.
+The science is still evolving, and one bar isn’t going to dramatically change your brain function.
+But the inclusion of these ingredients gives IQ Bars a clear edge over most standard protein bars, which tend to focus more on macros than cognitive support.

 Where They Shine